 Welcome to K9Cuisine's Dog Food Rating Tool.
-With this tool you can see how your dog food stacks up against a number of popular brands.
+With this tool you can see how your dog food stacks up.

 To use this tool you will need the ingredients list from you dog's food.
 You will answer a series of questions after which the food will receive a score and a grade A, B, C, D, F. While this may take you a few minutes to complete it is time well spent.